douglas86/ci-pp5-property/README.md

 cd ..
 ```

-- when you are in the home directory, then we can cd into the backend directory
+- when you are in the home directory, then we can change the directory into the backend directory

 ```
 cd backend